dartmouth-cs98/dartmouth-cs98.github.io/projects/index.md

 <hr>

 ## Term 2 At a Glance
-During the second term we'll focus on specific weekly milestones that each team will create will less overall milestones.
+During the second term we'll focus on specific weekly milestones that each team will create, with fewer overall generalized milestones.
+The goal of term 2 is to take feedback and inspiration from last term and incorporate and polish your product and push it further.
+You should have a fully functional product by

 **Week 1**:<br>
   We'll start out the term with some self reflection about the project — to try to incorporate feedback from user testing and consider any pivots etc.